nextbreakpoint/infrastructure-as-code/README.md

     ./swarm_run.sh remove_networks

-## Create target groups and Route53 records (optional)
+## Create Load-Balancers, Target Groups and Route53 records (optional)

+Create the load balancers with command:

+    ./docker_run.sh module_create lb

 Create target groups and Route53 records with command:

-    ./docker_run.sh create_targets

-Destroy target groups and Route53 records with command:

-    ./docker_run.sh destroy_targets
+    ./docker_run.sh module_create targets

 Target groups and DNS records can be used to route HTTP traffic to specific machines and ports.

-You can test the routing with your browser for the services with UI:
+You can test the routing with your browser for services with UI:

     https://prod-green-jenkins.yourdomain.com/
     https://prod-green-sonarqube.yourdomain.com/